I believe success in life is not based in

-A second key motivation of Mr. Tang’s giving is crosscultural understanding.
+A second key motivation of Cyrus Tang’s giving is cross-cultural understanding.
 The Cyrus Tang Hall of China at the Field Museum of Chicago, opened in June 2015, is the newest permanent exhibition since 2011.
 The exhibition is the largest anthropology-focused exhibition on China’s culture and history in the United States.

 Cyrus Tang’s previous gifts to the Field Museum of Chicago exceeded USD 7 million (RMB 42 million) and have supported anthropological and biological research in China.